leedavid/CCStockFish/README.md

 on how to enable this privilege, then run [RAMMap](https://docs.microsoft.com/en-us/sysinternals/downloads/rammap) to double-check that large pages are used.
-We suggest that you reboot your computer after you have enabled large pages, because long Windows sessions suffer from memory fragmentation, which may prevent Stockfish from getting large pages: a fresh session is better in this regard.
+We suggest that you reboot your computer after you have enabled large pages, because long Windows sessions suffer from memory fragmentation, which may prevent CCStockfish from getting large pages: a fresh session is better in this regard.

-## Compiling Stockfish yourself from the sources
+## Compiling CCStockfish yourself from the sources

-Stockfish has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+CCStockfish has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

-On Unix-like systems, it should be easy to compile Stockfish directly from the source code with the included Makefile in the folder `src`.
+On Unix-like systems, it should be easy to compile CCStockfish directly from the source code with the included Makefile in the folder `src`.
 In general it is recommended to run `make help` to see a list of make targets with corresponding descriptions.